kchuying/Getting-and-Cleaning-Data-Project/README.md

 # Getting-and-Cleaning-Data-Project
 Module 3: Getting and Cleaning Data Assignment

-##Source of Data

-A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Here are the data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ###Instructions

 1. Download the data set by clicking on the following link. https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip